 What regulatory permitting processes affected construction of the CHBRP?

 - National Pollutant Discharge Elimination System Permit.
 The National Pollution Discharge Elimination System (NPDES) Permit was written and enacted in order to address polluted, non-point stormwater runoff.
 The Permit dictates that Spokane County programs and practices must be created for all new development, ensuring that stormwater runoff is being captured and treated in order to protect groundwater and surface waterbodies from further degradation.

 - Conditional Letter of Map Revision (CLOMR).
-This conditional permit/certificate, issued by FEMA, is required due to the project being located within a designated floodplain.
-New hydrology for the area and hydraulic calculations for design of the system, along with resultant changes to the FIRM maps and floodplain elevations were submitted to FEMA in May 2012.
+This conditional permit/certificate, issued by FEMA, was required due to the project being located within a designated floodplain.
+New hydrology for the area and hydraulic calculations for system design, along with resultant changes to the FIRM maps and floodplain elevations were submitted to FEMA in May 2012.
 The CLOMR was approved in May 2013.

 - Letter of Map Revision (LOMR).
-Once the project is fully constructed, the CLOMR process will be repeated, and a final LOMR will be issued.
+The CLOMR process is being be repeated and a final LOMR will be issued by FEMA.

 - Joint Aquatic Permit Application (JARPA).
-A JARPA is planned to be submitted by mid-September 2013.
+A JARPA was submitted by mid-September 2013.
 Multiple regulatory agencies (U.S. Army Corps of Engineers, Washington State Department of Ecology, Washington State Fish and Wildlife, etc.) joined forces to develop this application in order to streamline the environmental permitting process.

 - Habitat Management Plan (HMP).
-The HMP is referred to throughout the JARPA in order to demonstrate that all aspects of potential impact to the environment have been investigated and analyzed, and will be accounted for prior to and during project construction.
+The HMP is referred to throughout the JARPA in order to demonstrate that all aspects of potential impact to the environment have been investigated and analyzed, and were accounted for before and during project construction.

 How does the new bio-infiltration swale and subsurface pipe system work?